iMCSx/PS3Lib/README.md

 # Information

-- Don't forget to INSTALL the latest version of CCAPI (v2.60) in your PS3 if you want develop applications with CCAPI C#
+- Don't forget to INSTALL the latest version of CCAPI (v2.60 (or higher)) in your PS3 if you want develop applications with CCAPI C#
 	- http://www.frenchmoddingteam.com/shop/application/20-control-console-api-2-60-rte-cex-dex

 More informations about all PS3Lib functions here :